What Is Ownership Interest In A Property?

 How Does Ownership Interest In A Property Work?

-- Right of control: You have the right to use the property as you see fit, barring anything deemed illegal by a governing body such as a city zoning law or homeowners association rule.
+- Right of control: You have the right to use the property as you see fit, barring anything deemed illegal or in violation of policies set up by a governing body such as a city zoning law or homeowners association

 - Right of exclusion: You can control who is allowed to enter the property.

-- Right of procession: You are the legal owner of the property.
+- Right of possession: You are the legal owner of the property.

 - Right of enjoyment: You can enjoy the property to your own standards unless it violates local law.